 As a result, the moisture, even in the same batch, can vary as the material flows through the gate.
 The moisture sensor tries to average based on its “field of view”, the volume within which the sensor measures.
 This is small compared with the gate area.
 In consequence, there will be errors when the sensor does not measure parts of the flow.
 The sensor does do a good job of averaging the moisture during the flow period, however.
 Usually this is still a good measure of the average moisture in the batch.

-In comparison, an oven-dry or bake-out test on samples taken manually during the batch feed is from the front edge of the gate.
+Test techniques In comparison, an oven-dry or bake-out test on samples taken manually during the batch feed is from the front edge of the gate.
 This is far from the moisture sensor and will show errors.
 This makes the moisture sensor inherently more accurate than the sample for bake-out.
 Other articles consider the difference between surface and internal moisture and differences between moisture metering techniques.
 These are beyond the scope of this article.

 I commented in a previous article that during tests at a concrete plant we found an expert in oven-dry testing who had an ingenious way to ensure SSD conditions.
 He used a piece of ½” thick plate glass held over the pan for a few seconds.
 If it misted, it indicated there was still surface or free water.
 When no mist occurred, he shut off the heater.
 As a result, he got a very precise SSD condition for weighing the sample.